gghill/gghill/README.md

 When I'm staring at GitHub, I'm probably wishing I was diving 🐡, skiing ⛷️, or mountain biking 🚵‍

-📖 I'm currently reading MaddAddam by Margaret Atwood
+📖 I'm currently reading Handmaiden's Tale by Margaret Atwood & Origin by Dan Brown

 👾 I'm currently playing Magic the Gathering